-If your child is hard of hearing or deaf, it means that your child’s ears can’t do all or any of the things they should be able to do.
+If your child is deaf or has hearing loss, it means that your child’s ears can’t do all or any of the things they should be able to do.
 For example, your child might:

-Types of deafness or hearing impairment
+Types of deafness or hearing loss

-Deafness or hearing impairment can:
+Deafness or hearing loss can be:

 All Australian states and territories have a universal newborn hearing screening program that aims to: